pdelong42/rrd4clj/README.markdown

 ToDo
 -------------

- - migrate away from clojure-contrib, since it's deprecated
+ - migrate away from clojure-contrib, since it's deprecated (mostly done, but still using import-static)

- - migrate away from maoe/funky, or fork it and maintain it yourself

- - remove the submodule for rrd4j